Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.FeaturesGuard/Readme.md

 ### Conditionally enabling features

-- To use this feature, enable it on both the Default and the user tenant, and make sure the app is hosted on Azure.
+- To use this feature, enable it on both the Default and the user tenant.
 - Features that should be conditionally enabled, as well as the features whose status acts as the condition, can be specified in appsettings.json using `ConditionallyEnabledFeaturesOptions`.
 Conditionally enabled features need to be provided with a singular or multiple condition features, where the status of the condition features determines whether the corresponding conditional feature is enabled or disabled.
 Example configuration: